Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Table of Contents

-The Canadian nonprofit sector is a vital engine of the economy, yet it operates under unique financial pressures.
+The Canadian nonprofit sector is a vital engine of the economy.
+However, it operates under unique financial pressures.
 As we look ahead to 2026, several key economic and operational trends will shape the landscape for Canadian organizations.
-Strategic NPO leaders must anticipate these shifts to ensure their missions remain resilient and sustainable.
+Therefore, strategic NPO leaders must anticipate these shifts to ensure their missions remain resilient and sustainable.

-This outlook provides a summary of the major trends and offers a financial preparedness checklist for the year ahead.
+In this outlook, we summarize the major trends and provide a financial preparedness checklist for the year ahead.

 Read More